 Churchill was once a military hub.
 The military used up a huge portion of the town’s resources.
 To make amends the government built and maintained a massive community center to help support the town’s population.
 In fact, they overestimated that, building the Churchill town complex to support a town of at least 5,000 people.
 The Churchill community center has a pool, ice rink, library, hospital, children’s playgrounds, and a cafeteria.

 Take A Helicopter Into Wapusk National Park

 Wapusk National Park is one of the most remote and least-visited National Parks in Canada.
 The only way to access the park is by helicopter or boat, and by snowmobile in the winter.
 Custom Helicopter Tours in Churchill offer a flyover experience that will allow you to experience a truly unique view of Churchill and the sub-Arctic tundra that surrounds it.
-During our Churchill helicopter tour, we saw Polar Bears, Beluga Whales, Moose, and Elk along with countless species of bird flying over the beautiful landscape.
+During our Churchill helicopter tour, we saw Polar Bears, Beluga Whales, Moose, and Elk along with countless species of birds flying over the beautiful landscape.